kubeflow/katib/docs/proposals/llm-hyperparameter-optimization-api.md

 		- max_trial_count: Maximum number of trials to run.
 		- parallel_trial_count: Number of trials to run in parallel.
 		- max_failed_trial_count: Maximum number of allowed failed trials.
-		- resources_per_trial: Resources assigned to per trial.
-Since the "tune" API now supports distributed training in PyTorch, you can specify the following parameters:
+		- resources_per_trial: Resources assigned to per trial, which can be specified using one of the following options:
+			- Non-distributed Training: Specify a kubernetes.client.V1ResourceRequirements object or a dicitionary that includes one or more of the following keys: `cpu`, `memory`, or `gpu` (other keys will be ignored).
+			- Distributed Training in Pytorch: Specify a types.TrainerResources, which includes the following parameters:
 				- num_workers: Number of PyTorchJob workers.
 				- num_procs_per_worker: Number of processes per PyTorchJob worker.
-			- resources_per_worker: Resources assigned to per PyTorchJob worker container.
+				- resources_per_worker: Resources assigned to per PyTorchJob worker container, specified as either a kubernetes.client.V1ResourceRequirements object or a dicitionary that includes one or more of the following keys: `cpu`, `memory`, or `gpu` (other keys will be ignored).
 		- retain_trials: Whether to retain trial resources after completion.
 		- env_per_trial: Environment variables for worker containers.
 		- packages_to_install: Additional Python packages to install.